 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, increased pressure in the head, skin infections or problems (such as psoriasis, eczema, rosacea, perioral dermatitis, or diaper dermatitis in infants), or an adrenal problem called Cushing's syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, a skin infection, or Cushing syndrome.
 If you are using Cutivate® cream or lotion, tell your doctor if you are allergic to formaldehyde (formalin).

 Possible Side Effects While Using This Medicine